ciaran-finnegan/secret-sharer-client/src/containers/Privacy.md

 Email us at: privacy@shhh.link

-Call us: +61423025629

-Or write to us at:

 **How to contact the appropriate authority**

-Should you wish to report a complaint or if you feel that Cloud People LLC has not addressed your concern in a satisfactory manner, you may contact the Information Commissioner&#39;s Office.
+Should you wish to report a complaint or if you feel that Cloud People LLC has not addressed your concern in a satisfactory manner, you may contact the Information Commissioner&#39;s Office or equivalent authority in your country or state.

-Email:

-Address